TwilioDevEd/clicktocall-flask/README.md

 3) Open browser to [http://localhost:5000](http://localhost:5000).

-4) Tweak away on `hackpack/app.py`.
+4) Tweak away on `clicktocall/app.py`.

 ## Testing

-This hackpack comes with a full testing suite ready for nose.
+This app comes with a full testing suite ready for nose.

 <pre>
 make test